GriersonMarucciLab/Minesweeper/README.md

 Model Availability
 ------------------
 The M.genitalium whole-cell model is freely available: https://github.com/CovertLab/WholeCell.
 The model requires a single CPU and can be run with 8GB of RAM.
-We run the M.genitalium whole-cell model on Bristol�s supercomputers using MATLAB R2013b, with the model�s standard settings.
+We run the M.genitalium whole-cell model on Bristols supercomputers using MATLAB R2013b, with the models standard settings.
 However, we use our own version of the SimulationRunner.m.
 MGGRunner.m is designed for use with supercomputers that start hundreds of simulations simultaneously, artificially incrementing the time-date value for each simulation, as this value is subsequently used to create the initial conditions of the simulation.
 This incrementation prevents the running of multiple simulations with identical initial conditions.
 Our research copy of the whole-cell model was downloaded 10th January 2017.